 terms related to outsourcing rights and dedicated hosted cloud services Change 1-Oct.

 Do the updates to the Outsourcing Software Management clause affect my rights to deploy licenses with an Authorized Mobility Partner?
-License Mobility through Software Assurance rights will be expanded to permit deployment of licenses with License Mobility coverage with Listed Providers’ dedicated hosted cloud services for those Listed Providers who are Authorized Mobility Partners.
-Rights to deploy licenses on Authorized Mobility Partners’ shared servers are not impacted by the outsourcing update.
+License Mobility through Software Assurance rights will be expanded to permit deployment of licenses with License Mobility coverage with Listed Providers’ dedicated hosted cloud services for those Listed Providers who are Authorized Mobility Partners. (and importantly) Rights to deploy licenses on Authorized Mobility Partners’ shared servers are not impacted by the outsourcing update.